 Rockville dentist Dr. Ali Sarkarzadeh encourages all patients to visit the dentist at least twice a year to prevent the spread of gum disease.
 Early diagnosis allows for conservative and more efficient treatment of gum disease.
 Catching gum disease in the initial stages of gingivitis can prevent damage to the functional aspects of the smile.
 Gum disease is a common cause of tooth loss, gum recession and can even cause bone deterioration and facial sagging.
 Gum disease increases a patient’s risk of developing cardiovascular disease, inflammation, heart attacks and other systemic health issues.

 Treating Bleeding Gums

 Congressional Dental Care offers periodontal therapy for the treatment of all stages of gum disease.
 We offer comprehensive treatment options that can help patients to control the spread of bacteria and prevent further damage to the teeth and gums.
 Periodontal therapy will be tailored to treat the underlying bacterial infection as well as address any additional oral health concerns caused by gum disease, such as tooth loss.

-Treatment can include anti-bacterial rinses, a scaling and root planing procedure or advanced periodontal therapy with a local specialist.
 Our team will work with you on an individual basis to restore gum health with the most suitable treatment option for supporting the longevity of your smile.
+Treatment can include:

-If your gums bleed on a routine basis, contact our Rockville, MD dentist office, or click here to request an appointment online.
+If your gums bleed on a routine basis, contact our Rockville, MD dentist office, or request an appointment online.
 Our dental care team can help you restore the health, beauty, and function to your smile so you may enjoy your optimal oral health.